 How do I define a good job?

-So any thoughts about whether you have a good job usually starts with your job satisfaction.
+So any thoughts about whether you have a good job usually starts with your satisfaction.
 Do you enjoy what you do day in and day out?
 Does it motivate you to get up in the morning or do you routinely have a case of the “Mondays”?
 We spend more hours at work then doing any other activity.
-If you do not enjoy your day to day job then it will impact the rest of your life.
+If you do not enjoy goign to work every day then it will impact the rest of your life.
 That being said Job Satisfaction is not the only piece of the work pie.

 Not Only Job Satisfaction

 Job Satisfaction only takes you so far.
 If it was we would all take our dream jobs for free.
 Compensation is the next important aspect of job choice.
 Now compensation is largely proportional to the barriers of entry to a job.
 Compensation is also inversely related to the desirability of the job.
 If you had a extremely desirable job which everyone wanted to do, then it would pay poorly.

 Labor is just another supply and demand market, and an excess supply caused by this scenario would drive the pay through the floor.
 As such often, but not always, compensation and job satisfaction are inversely related.

 There are of course a significant number of outliers where the high job satisfaction job has high barriers of entry.
 Those barriers could be years of schooling, a high end unique skill set, or even whom you know.
 The sweet spot is to pick a position limited in pay by a barrier rather then satisfaction.
 Then choose the barrier that causes you the least impact.

 In my case, I chose years of college and other training.
 Engineering school is no picnic.
 I decided I’d rather have the barrier be up front and smoother sailing later in my career.
 I’m now in some ways cruising on the good ship career.
 However, the choice of college is not the only thing that got me to smooth seas.